noviciate/rmnnxn/_posts/work-in-progress.markdown

 I want to be able to move between digital, charcoal and oil easily and in an indeterminate order.
 This ambiguous, media agnostic approach meshes better with my thought process.
 I am thinking of each painting in a way that is like an app that has updates and revisions.
 There are releases, versions, forks, patches, etc.

-And so "Chin-up Girl" is not done but even when it's finished, it will still be a work in progress in a sense.
+And so "solstice" is not done but even when it's finished, it will still be a work in progress in a sense.
 Much in the same way that
 ![](/images/paintings/bronzeface.jpg)

 You can peek photos tagged rural in my [gallery](/photos/rural/).